 About the BA (Hons) Game Design (Game Art) programme

-The degree is structured to offer two distinct, yet complimentary pathways – Games Art and Games Development – designed to maximise students’ potential employability while allowing them to play to their strengths.
-It also allows for natural cross-fertilisation between the two, allowing students to build up mutual networks and awareness of each other’s roles.
+The challenge now is to stand out in such a crowded space.
+Knowing the theory and practical skills to lift you above others is where the Game Design degrees at the University Centre Grimsby step in.
+Structured to offer two distinct, yet complimentary pathways, it is designed to maximise students’ potential employability while still allowing them to shape their own development and skills.
+It also allows for natural cross-fertilisation between artists and coders, allowing students to build up mutual networks and awareness of other disciplines within game development.

 The Games Art pathway will focus on developing learner’s digital and practical art skills for game design and development.

-UCAS 2017 tariff, standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘C’ in both GCSE Maths & English.
+Standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘C’ in both GCSE Maths & English.
 This equates to MMP at Btec National Diploma level, grades CCD at ‘A’ Level, and on the Diploma Foundation Studies (Art, Design & Media) this is equal to a Merit.
-Applicants will be expected to show a portfolio of work that encompasses both practical and digital design.
+Applicants for the Games Art pathway will be expected to show a portfolio of work that encompasses both practical and digital design.

-In line with the widening participation brief and lifelong learning strategy, the Institute will also encourage applications from non-traditional learners who lack formal academic qualifications.
-All such non-traditional applicants will be interviewed, set an appropriate piece of work and a judgement made taking into account their academic potential and relevant experience.
+TEC Partnership will also encourage applications from non-traditional learners who lack formal academic qualifications.
+All such non-traditional applicants will be interviewed, set an appropriate piece of work and a judgement made considering their academic potential and relevant experience.

 What you will learn

-The final year is where you bring all the skills you have learnt together in to your Final Major Project, creating a fully featured game in order to sell your skills to the wider gaming industry.
-There is also a dissertation to complete and you will also be tasked with creating yourself an online portfolio to show off the skills and work you have produced across the breadth of the course.
+The final year is where you bring all the skills you have learnt in your Final Major Project, creating a fully featured game to sell your skills to the wider gaming industry.
+There is also a dissertation to complete, and you will also be tasked with creating yourself on online portfolio to show off the skills and work you have produced across the breadth of the course.

 Learning & Teaching Methods

-The course is fundamentally designed to enable the student to progress into the industry, whether that be moving into a recognised development team, or forming your own team in order to create your own games and experiences.
-On the previous degree, we have had students work on the latest Lego games along with students already licenced to publish on Xbox, Playstation, Nintendo e-Shop and Steam.
-Students have also gone on to work at Sumo Digital, the UK’s largest independent development studio.
+The course is fundamentally designed to enable the student to progress into the industry, whether that be moving into a recognised development team, or forming their own team to create their own games and experiences.
+We have had students go on to work on the latest games for Rockstar and Sumo Digital for Xbox One, Playstation 4 and 5 and PC along with students licenced to publish on Xbox, Playstation, Nintendo e-Shop and Steam.
 This is a result of the quality and variety of delivery that is at the core of the course.